 Paula Rego - Appointed the first associate artist of England's National Gallery and living between London and Ericeira, Portugal, she has been placed amongst the four best living painters in England today.

-Manoel de Oliveira - Beginning with silent films, he has been directing up to the 21st century having earned a multitude of honors such as the Jury Prize in Cannes.
+Manoel de Oliveira - Beginning with silent films, he directed up to the 21st century, having earned a multitude of honors such as the Jury Prize in Cannes.

 Alvaro Siza Vieira - Pritzker Prize-winning architect.

 Eduardo Souto de Moura - Pritzker Prize-winning architect.

 Antonio Damasio - Scientist whose breakthrough publication Descartes' Error: Emotion, Reason and the Human Brain is considered a book of reference worldwide.

 Luis Figo - FIFA 2001 World Player of the Year